 Sergeant Graham Marshall said a ‘unique set of circumstances’ contributed to the policing strategy.

 He said: “There were no Premiership or Championship matches on Saturday and it was very good weather.

-“A lot of the Bamber Bridge residents have mixed alliances - there were some travelling fans that were Blackburn Rovers and Preston North End season-ticket holders who just decided to come and watch the match.
+“A lot of the Bamber Bridge residents have mixed alliances - there were some travelling fans that were Blackburn Rovers and Preston North End season-ticket holders who just decided to come and

 “Yes, they had consumed quite a lot of alcohol, but it was pretty good-natured during the game.

 “That was spoilt by one person kicking a wing mirror off a car in Clitheroe town centre.